How To Install Mods In Minecraft (2026)

 Requirements

-- Minecraft: Java Edition installed on your PC (you can also use others like Bedrock, but steps may differ)
+- Minecraft: Java Edition installed on your PC

-- Archive extraction software like 7-Zip
+- Archive extraction software such as 7-Zip

 - An Internet connection and basic undestanding of how to navigate and copy folders and files.